How to Care For Your Pet's Medications While Traveling

 Normally, the TSA doesn’t allow liquids to pass through security checkpoints, but they make exceptions for liquid medications.
 Your ice pack is OK, too – as long as it is frozen.
 Melting ice becomes an unauthorized liquid.
 So plan accordingly.
 If your flight is lengthy, ask for some fresh ice cubes to replenish your supply.
 Or ask if your pet’s medication and ice pack can be stowed in the plane’s fridge until it’s time to depart.
 (DO NOT forget to retrieve it, though!)

-You can carry a Sharps container on board, too – the small travel sizes are most convenient.
+You can carry a Sharps container, however, there are special instructions and ultimately it is up to the TSA officer on what they will allow through security.
 If you have specific questions, you can call the TSA Cares line at 855-787-2227.

 It gets even trickier if you’re traveling internationally.

-So, although you want to pack a comfortable supply of your pet’s prescription medicines, don’t overdo it.
-Instead, make it a priority to find your pet a new vet as soon as you arrive in your new city, so you can get acquainted and maintain your pet’s medication regimen without a hitch.
+It's recommended that you make it a priority to find your pet a new vet as soon as you arrive in your new city, so you can get acquainted and maintain your pet’s medication regimen without a hitch.

 Quarantine presents additional challenges.
-Every country has different pet importation requirements.
-Countries considered to be rabies-free often require a quarantine period for incoming pets, depending on where you’ve been living, even if your pet has a current rabies vaccination and has passed a blood titer test.
-(This test confirms the vaccine is actively working within your pet’s body.)
+Every country has different pet import requirements.
+Countries considered to be rabies-free often require a quarantine period for incoming pets, depending on where you’ve been living, even if your pet has a current rabies vaccination and has passed a rabies titer test.

-This is just an example.
-But it underscores the critical importance of learning as far in advance as possible exactly what is required to bring your dog or cat into your destination country.
-Assembling all the necessary documents can be confusing and time-consuming, especially of your kitty or pup must receive additional immunizations, tests, etc.
+It's very important to learn as far in advance as possible exactly what is required to bring your dog or cat into your destination country.
+Assembling all the necessary documents can be confusing and time-consuming, especially of your cat or dog must receive additional immunizations, tests, etc.

-Our experts at Starwood Animal Transport can handle all the documentation for your pet’s travel, freeing up your time and freeing you of unnecessary anxiety.
+The experts at Starwood Animal Transport can handle all the transportation and documentation for your pet’s travel, freeing up your time and freeing you of unnecessary anxiety.
 You will still need to discuss your pet’s medications and travel plans with your vet, but early preparation will give you untold peace of mind.

 Subscribe to the Blog